 Micro weddings have become increasingly popular in the last year, with Covid restrictions limiting guest sizes.
 This type of coverage is best for guest lists of 50 people or less.
 This is a great way to celebrate the big moments and still allow enough time to feel pampered on your wedding day.
 A smaller 4 hour wedding package often includes photos of the couples getting ready, ceremony details, family formals and a few Newlywed portraits!
 Oftentimes couples will book a beautiful venue to host their ceremony for a few hours and then forgo the traditional reception by having a group dinner reservation at their favorite spot nearby!

-View more of Sarai and Cristhian’s Micro Wedding HERE!
+View more of Sarai and Cristhian’s Micro Wedding at Common House in Charlottesville, Virginia HERE!

 Standard Wedding Coverage: 8 hours